GustavoKehr/GustavoKehr/README.md

 🐱‍👤 I love games, sports, animals and my girlfriend

-🐱‍🐉I'm looking to collaborate on codes and general studies
+🐉 I'm looking to collaborate on codes and general studies

 🐱‍💻 If you want talk to me: Discord Kehr#8191